 Havens House Childrens Hospice, Woodford Green, Essex

-In 2019, I was honoured to be appointed by Greenfingers Charity https://www.greenfingerscharity.org.uk to design a Garden of Reflection within the grounds of Havens House Childrens Hospice in the heart of Epping Forest.
+In 2019, Tom was honoured to be appointed by Greenfingers Charity to design a Garden of Reflection within the grounds of Havens House Childrens Hospice, in the heart of Epping Forest.

-Tom first visited the hospice on a cold day in early spring and was given an extensive tour and incite to all the wonderful work that goes on within a childrens hospice.
+Tom first visited the hospice on a cold day in early spring and was given an extensive tour and incite to all the wonderful work that goes on within a children’s hospice.
 It quickly became apparent that an outdoor space was needed for many different reasons: for the children but also for their families, carers, staff and teachers.
-It would also be used as a place of remembrance and is regularly visited by bereaved families.
-We realised the space needed areas for solitude and private prayer as well as places for gathering.
+It would also be used as a place of remembrance, regularly visited by bereaved families.
+We realised the space needed areas for solitude and private prayer, as well as, places for groups of people to gather.

 But the common thread was the desire to be as close to nature as possible – to smell it, to hear it, to feel it.